dotnet/docs-aspire/docs/fundamentals/aspire-sdk-templates.md

 There are a number of .NET Aspire project templates available to you.
 You can use these templates to create full .NET Aspire solutions, or add individual projects to existing .NET Aspire solutions.

+The .NET Aspire templates are available in the [📦 Aspire.ProjectTemplates](https://www.nuget.org/packages/Aspire.ProjectTemplates) NuGet package.

 ## Install the .NET Aspire templates

 ::zone pivot="visual-studio"